vuefront/vuefront-docs/guide/setup.md

 ## Step 1.
 Install CMS Connect App

 For VueFront to have access to your website data, you need to install a CMS Connect App that will provide a GraphQL API endpoint.
-VueFront will then to fetch all the data from your website like any other webapp.
-CMS Connect APP also adds the required functionality such as submiting reviews, adding products to cart, checkout etc.
+VueFront will then to fetch all the data from your website like any other web app.
+CMS Connect APP also adds the required functionality such as submitting reviews, adding products to cart, checkout, etc.

 - Wordpress/Woocommerce
 - OpenCart

 [view all CMS Connect Apps →](/cms/)

 The CMS Connect App will provide you with your API Url.
-You will need it on the next step, when installing VueFront
+You will need it on the next step when installing VueFront

 ::: tip
 Didn't find a `CMS Connect` App for your current website.
 No biggy.
 Simply [send us a request](/support.html) and we will be happy to create one for you.